pingcap/docs-cn/sql/mysql-compatibility.md

 Performance schema tables return empty results in TiDB.
 TiDB uses a combination of [Prometheus and Grafana](https://pingcap.com/docs/op-guide/monitor/#use-prometheus-and-grafana) for performance metrics instead.

+### Query Execution Plan

+The output format of Query Execution Plan (`EXPLAIN`/`EXPLAIN FOR`) in TiDB is greatly different from that in MySQL.
+Besides, the output content and the privileges setting of `EXPLAIN FOR` are not the same as those of MySQL.
+See [Understand the Query Execution Plan](/sql/understanding-the-query-execution-plan.md) for more details.

 ### Built-in functions

 TiDB supports most of the MySQL built-in functions, but not all.
 See [TiDB SQL Grammar](https://pingcap.github.io/sqlgram/#FunctionCallKeyword) for the supported functions.